 by Dan Weeks, New Hampshire Bulletin

-This story was written by Dan Weeks, vice president of business development for ReVision Energy, where this story first appeared.
+This story was written by Dan Weeks, vice president of business development for ReVision Energy and contributor to the New Hampshire Bulletin, where this story first appeared.

 New Hampshire Bulletin is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 New Hampshire Bulletin maintains editorial independence.
 Contact Editor Dana Wormald for questions: email@example.com.
 Follow New Hampshire Bulletin on Facebook and Twitter.